-This bill would provide that an insurer issuing policies protecting against certain residential, liability, and commercial risks may not cancel or refuse to renew a policy solely on the basis that one or more claims has been made against the policy for a loss that is the result of a hate crime committed against the person or property of an insured.
+This bill would provide that an insurer issuing policies protecting against certain residential, liability, and commercial risks may not cancel or refuse to renew a policy issued to a place of worship including, but not limited to, a church, synagogue, temple, or a nonprofit entity organized and operated for religious, charitable, educational, health, or welfare purposes, solely on the basis that one or more claims has been made against the policy during the preceding 60 months for a loss that is the result of a hate crime committed against the person or property of an insured.
+This bill would authorize a law enforcement agency, using specified guidelines, to determine if the action in question was a hate crime.
 This bill would require an insurer to report to the commissioner the cancellation or nonrenewal of a policy subject to these provisions after an insured has submitted a claim to the insurer that is the result of a hate crime, and would require the insurer to provide additional related information to the commissioner.